Joan Sutherland Theatre, Sydney Opera House, 21 January—19 August

 John Bell's production is a bold look at the intense relationships at the heart of Bizet's famous opera.
 It hones in on the wild love that promises freedom, while binding the lovers in an unbreakable web of fate.

-Paolo Carignani conducts the vivacious Rinat Shaham as opera's favourite femme fatale, with Argentine tenor Marcelo Puente as Don Jose and Michael Honeyman as Escamillo.
-Later in the season, Sian Pendry, star of last year's Handa Opera on Sydney Harbour, reprises this famous role.
+The vivacious Rinat Shaham returns as opera's favourite femme fatale, with Argentine tenor Marcelo Puente as Don Jose and Michael Honeyman as Escamillo.

 Joan Sutherland Theatre, Sydney Opera House, 21 February—3 March